 Haggling in the street markets in Marrakech is a big part of the fun of Morocco.
-Yet, I prefer the relaxing alternative – Ensemble Artisanal.
+I prefer the relaxing alternative – Ensemble Artisanal.
 It is a Moroccan crafts complex sponsored by the local government.

-L’Ensemble Artisanal located close to the main Jemaa el Fna square, across from Cyber Park.
+L’Ensemble Artisanal is located close to the main Jemaa el Fna square, across from Cyber Park.
 Follow the Muhammed V avenue towards Gueliz.
 In 5 min fast walk you find the place.

 In the courtyard of the complex, there is a small café, toilet and an ATM.
 This peaceful oasis is a perfect spot to hide from the summer heat.
 While drinking a glass of fresh orange juice, you can also get a henna drawing (50 Dh/around 4,50 euro).

 The fixed prices in Ensemble Artisanal can be slightly higher than in the Souks.
 But the profit goes to the local producers, so I don’t mind paying.
 If you buy more goodies, the sellers will be happy to make a small discount.
-Or please you with a small present.
+Or please you with a little present.